ndemou/Out-PingStats/README.md

 It will display this warning if it thinks it can not.
 ![image](https://user-images.githubusercontent.com/4411400/208317605-721dafc4-06fb-4dd1-86ae-5c264fe08a0d.png)

-If you are seeing low-resolution graphs the quick solution is this:
+If you want to setup your terminal for high-res graphs, this is the TLDR guide:
    1. [download the zip file for the free "DejaVu sans mono" font](https://dejavu-fonts.github.io/Download.html).
    1. Open the zip file.
    1. Double-click the file `DejaVuSansMono.ttf`  (inside the `ttf` folder).
    1. Click install.
    1. [Configure your PowerShell terminal](https://www.get-itsolutions.com/windows-terminal-change-font/) to use the newly installed font.
-   1. Add the `-HighResFont $true` argument if you still don't get nice bars.
+   1. Add the `-HighResFont $true` argument if Out-PingStats does not automatically detect the availability of the new font.

 ### Other features